 CDIP's goals are not, however, limited to supplying the research

 community with data.
 Another central focus of the group's work is

 providing real-time wave data to a variety of users.
 Through the CDIP

 National Weather Service and

 Data Buoy Center,

 the program's latest measurements are distributed to thousands of

-users each and every hour.
+users every 30 minutes.
 These users are both professional - harbor

 masters, lifeguards, mariners, etc. - and recreational - boaters, surfers